cabinjs/cabin/README.md

       // to be consistently similar to Gecko and V8 stackframes StackTrace.fromError(err)
         .then(function(stackframes) {
-          // StackTrace has a convienient `report` method however
+          // StackTrace has a convenient `report` method however
           // we want to send along more information than just this
           // <https://github.com/stacktracejs/stacktrace.js#stacktracereportstackframes-url-message-requestoptions--promisestring>
           // StackTrace.report(stackframes, endpoint, err.message);